denermelo2/simulateoraclecertificationaiagent/README.md

   - No Node.js, npm, or backend required.
 100% client-side.
 - **Reusability Guide Button:**
   - "Reusability Guide" button restored on the start screen.
-- **Authorship Message:**
-  - "Software desenvolvido por Dener Melo" message centered below the main buttons.
-- **Language Selector Removed:**
-  - The language dropdown was removed from the interface.
-- **Ready for GitHub Pages:**
-  - Just upload the files and enable Pages.
 - **Visual Improvements:**
   - Clean, responsive, modern layout with TailwindCSS via CDN.